If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 As the biggest difference, “spousal support” is supposed to support the spouse, while “child support” is supposed to support the child.

-For this reason, the judge has the power to take child support into account if they feel that the payments are relevant to the case.
+If one spouse is already paying child support, a judge may choose to take this into account if they feel that the payments are relevant to the alimony portion of the case.

 The one exception to this rule is in the case of military families.

-In Virginia, child support and alimony awards cannot exceed 60% of
+The total sum of both child support and alimony cannot exceed 60% of

 When can I stop paying alimony?

-If a judge orders that you pay alimony for an indefinite period of time, there is no formal cut-off date for when you can stop paying alimony.
+If a judge orders that you pay alimony for an indefinite period of time (permanent support), there is no formal cut-off date for when you can stop paying alimony.

 In order to stop paying you former spouse alimony, you need to file a petition with the court to terminate the payments.